 A background walkie was used across the cover area.
 The idea was to fill in a number of the grid squares with smaller walking pictures to build up a mosaic, while leaving enough of the background image to make it readable.
 The second version here shows this process.

-All the images on the cover are featured inside the book, so buyers will be able to find out more.
-The book itself is scheduled for publication later this summer and you can read more about it on the publisher’s site, or learn more about walking pictures (and maybe be inspired to check your own family photo albums for examples) on a sister site Go Home On A Postcard.
+All the images are featured inside the book, so buyers will be able to find out more.
+The book itself is scheduled for publication in early 2018 and you can read more about it on the publisher’s site, or learn more about walking pictures (and perhaps be inspired to check your own family photo albums for examples) on a sister site Go Home On A Postcard.